 This is simply not true.
 All the major RV manufacturers test the seat belts for crashes.
 You can find information on this in the owner’s manual or the manufacturer’s official website.

-- Safeguards your Nice Seats: Universal fit and 100% waterproof / sweatproof protection for your cloth or leather interior bucket seat from sweat (after the gym), drink spills, pet fur & dander, and daily dirt & grime.
+- WILL NOT STAIN YOUR CAR SEATS LIKE CHEAPER CAR SEAT COVERS: Our neoprene material offers a Universal fit and 100% waterproof / sweat proof protection for your cloth or leather car seats with an upgraded Neoprene material that eliminates staining.
+Protects interior bucket or bench seat from sweat (after the gym), water, drink spills, pet fur & dander, and daily dirt & grime.
 Enjoy more peace of mind!

 - Won't Stick to Skin: Unlike nylon seat protectors, ours won't stick when it's hot or after a workout.
 Neoprene (used in wet suits) is comfortable to sit on and more durable than towel covers.
 Simple/effective protection for your driver/passenger seats!

-- Bonus Seat Belt Protector Included: Yours FREE with purchase!
+- Bonus Seat Belt Protector Velcro Fastener Included: Yours FREE with purchase!
 Handy neoprene seat belt cover protects your auto seat belts from water and sweat!
-Ideal for after a swim or a workout.
+Ideal for after a swim or workouts.
 Simple and Effective solution for Cars, Trucks and SUVs!

 - 100% Lifetime Money-Back Guarantee: We want you to be thrilled with your purchase!
 That's why we back our waterproof car seat cover with a solid, no-hassle guarantee.
 Return for ANY REASON, 10 days, 10 months or 10 years from purchase.
-Simply request return via Amazon and V Team Enterprises will refund the full purchase amount.
+Simply request return via Amazon and we will refund the full purchase amount.
 Buy without risk!

 Problem 3 – Items will fly if there is a crash